CIDRAM/Docs/readme.en.md

 └─503 (503 Service Unavailable): Most robust, but least user-friendly.
 Recommended for when under attack, or for when dealing with extremely persistent unwanted traffic.
 ```

+__1.__ When "silent mode" is in effect, the HTTP status message defined by `general➡silent_mode_response_header_code` will be used (this has the highest precedence).

+__2.__ When the requesting entity has been banned due to exceeding the infraction limit, the HTTP status message for "banned" will be used.

+__3.__ When blocked due to rate limiting, 429 will be used, or when blocked due to resource conflicts, the HTTP status message defined by `signatures➡conflict_response` will be used (rate limiting and resource conflicts have equal precedence in this context).

+__4.__ When blocked due to an auxiliary rule which sets an "HTTP status code override", that HTTP status code override will be used.

+__5.__ When blocked due to legal reasons (i.e., when blocked due to a custom signature which uses the "legal" shorthand word), the HTTP status message for "legal" will be used.

+__6.__ For all other blocked requests, the HTTP status message for "default" will be used (this has the lowest precedence).

 ##### "silent_mode" `[string]`
 - Should CIDRAM silently redirect blocked access attempts instead of displaying the "access denied" page?
 If yes, specify the location to redirect blocked access attempts to.
 If no, leave this variable blank.